demisto/content/docs/tests/README.md

 ```

 ## Adding Tests to conf.json
-The conf.json file (located in the "Tests" directory) is where we tell CircleCI which tests to run and for which integrations.
+The *CircleCI* is set to run integration tests from the conf.json file.
+The conf.json file is located in the **Tests** directory.

-Your conf.json entry for the integration should be similar to the following:
+The following is an example of a correct conf.json entry for an integration:
 ```yml
         {
             "integrations": "Forcepoint",